wevote/weconnect-server/README.md

 Prior to starting the app, you need to get the SSL certificates that allow the server to run in 'https' mode.
 We don't want to publish these certificates in our git repository, but you can get them from anyone on your team or from Dale.
-The file names are `wevotedeveloper.com.crt` and `wevotedeveloper.com_key.txt`. put them in the weconnect-server/cert directory.
+The file names are `wevotedeveloper.com.crt` and `wevotedeveloper.com_key.txt` -- put them in the weconnect-server/cert directory.

 Postgres should be running, due to your earlier steps, if it is not running all API queries from weconnect-client will fail.